pythonflaskserverapps/fenbot/ReadMe.md

 # Chess FEN bot

-Recognizes FEN on arbitrary screenshot that contains a chess board and opens an analysis board with that position.
+Recognizes FEN on arbitrary screenshot that contains a chess board and opens a lichess analysis board with that position.

 Neural network used for image recognition: